-- Communication tools.
-Learn to speak to your partner in a kind and compassionate way.
-Acquire the skill of presence rather than withdrawing, calmness rather than damaging emotional reactivity.
-Learn how to navigate through conflict – because it will come up.
+- Healthy Communication Learn to speak to your partner in a kind and compassionate way.
+Acquire the skill of presence rather than withdrawing, calmness rather than emotional reactivity.
+Listening and validation skills are critical in getting through tough conversation.

-- An understanding of emotional safety.
-Think of what it will take for you and your partner to feel confident in knowing you are the “port in the other’s storm.”
+- Emotional Safety Think of what it will take for you and your partner to feel confident in knowing you are the “port in the other’s storm.”
 A securely attached couple feels prioritized, validated, respected and generally “safe” with each other.
 There are many things that can derail emotional safety in a relationship.
-Learn what it is – and how to assess it’s presence between you.
+Learn what it means for each of you.

-- Relationship balance.
-The “you, me and we” of your relationship are like two overlapping circles.
+- Relationship Balance The “you, me and we” of your relationship are like two overlapping circles.
 Many people find satisfaction with attention paid to all three aspects.
-Problems can arise for couples when one seeks mostly “we” and the same goes for couples where one seeks mostly “me.”
-Seek to thrive individually and in your relationship – and support your partner in the same.
+Problems can arise for couples when there are different expectations around what this balance looks like.
+Understand where you’re both coming from and be ready to possibly compromise.